Big data

 Big Data is large collection of data growing in size, due to cheap and numerous information-sensing mobile devices, aerial (remote sensing), software logs, cameras, microphones, radio-frequency identification (RFID) readers, and wireless sensor networks.

-Different meaning to different people
+Different meaning of big data to different people

-"Big Data" means different things to different people and there isn't, and probably never will be, a commonly agreed upon definition out there.
+Big data means different things to different people and there isn’t, and probably never will be, a commonly agreed upon definition out there.
 But the phenomenon is real and it is producing benefits in so many different areas.

-The basic idea behind the phrase 'Big Data' is that everything we do is increasingly leaving a digital trace, which we can use and analyse.
+The basic idea behind the phrase Big data is that everything we do is increasingly leaving a digital trace, which we can use and analyse.

 “Big Data therefore refers to that data being collected and our ability to make use of it.”

-Bernard Marr, http://www.datasciencecentral.com
+Bernard Marr, https://www.datasciencecentral.com

-Challenges: One of the challenges with big data is to properly estimate your uncertainty.
-Often Big Data means a huge amount of data that isn't exactly what you want.
+One of the challenges with big data is to properly estimate your uncertainty.
+Often Big Data means a huge amount of data that isn’t exactly what you want.

 Industry experts agree that big data involves one or more of the following aspects:

-• velocity - it moves extremely fast through various sources such as online systems, sensors, social media, web clickstream capture, and other channels
+• Velocity - it moves extremely fast through various sources such as online systems, sensors, social media, web clickstream capture, and other channels

-• variety - Big Data is made of many types of data from many sources - structured and semi-structured, as well as unstructured - emails, text messages, documents, video, images, sensors, traffic data and the like
+• Variety - Big Data is made of many types of data from many sources - structured and semi-structured, as well as unstructured - emails, text messages, documents, video, images, sensors, traffic data and the like

-• complexity - it must be able to traverse multiple data centers, the cloud and geographical zones
+• Volume - it may involve terabytes to petabytes of data complexity - it must be able to traverse multiple data centers, the cloud and geographical zones

-• scale and perfromance - with big data you want to be able to scale very rapidly and elastically
+• Scale and perfromance - with big data you want to be able to scale very rapidly and elastically

 Data vizualization